kevinjdonohue/AntergosLinux/README.md

 * ```freshclam``` -- update virus definitions via the bash shell
 * ```systemctl start clamd.service``` -- start the service via the bash shell
 * ```curl https://www.eicar.org/download/eicar.com.txt | clamscan -``` -- test to ensure everything is setup correctly
-  - Expected output -- ```stdin: Eicar-Test-Signature FOUND```
+  * Expected output -- ```stdin: Eicar-Test-Signature FOUND```
 * ```clamtk``` -- launches the GUI for ClamAV

-I've just scratched the surface here - it appears that you can include additional siguratures from other repositories to broaden the number and type of signatures that ClamAV is aware of.
+I've just scratched the surface here - it appears that you can include additional signatures from other repositories to broaden the number and type of signatures that ClamAV is aware of.

 #### Hardware information